Chapter 01 — In My Time of Dying

 "Fine.
-You got a-" Dean stops when Sam rushes into the room.
+Any idea when we can—" Dean stops when Sam rushes into the room.

 "It's Dad.
-Something's wrong," Sam frantically explains.
-Addison grabs her crutches and stands up.
-Sam helps Dean out of the bed and they wall make their way down the hallway.
-They reach a room and see John lying on a bed, with a doctor and nurses working on him.
+Something's wrong," Sam tells them.
+Dean throws the covers back and Sam helps him out of the bed.
+The trio makes their way down the hallway.
+They reach John's room and see him lying on a bed, with a doctor and nurses working on him.

 A nurse walks over to them.
 "No, no, no, it's our Dad.
-It's our Dad," Dean tells her and the nurse nods, walking back over.
+It's our Dad," Dean tells her.

-"Okay, let's try again - an amp of atropine," the doctor tells the nurses.
+"Okay, let's try again — an amp of atropine," the doctor says.

 "Come on, come on."

 A nurse touches John's wrist.
-"Still no pulse."
-Addison squeezes Sam's hand back as a long beep comes from a machine.
+"Still no pulse," she says.
+Sam squeezes Addison's hand as a long beep comes from the heart monitor.